 In this screen, you can check any property that you wish to have read from the configuration file.
 In this case, you want to drill down to Variables ⇒ strMessage ⇒ Properties and check the Value option (as shown in below screenshot).
 Click Next to proceed to the next screen.

 You are then taken to the summary screen, where you should name the configuration strMessage and click Finish, which takes you back to the Package Configurations Organizer.
 Click Close to exit the organizer and execute the package.
 If you run the package again, you’ll see that the pop-up still has the same old message.
 The configuration file now has been created and contains the same value as the package.

-Open the configuration.xml file in your favorite XML editor or Notepad, and replace the old variable value of “Hard Coded Value” with a new value of “Config File Changed Value,” as shown in the following code.
+Open the configuration.xml file in your favourite XML editor or Notepad, and replace the old variable value of “Hard-Coded Value” with a new value of “Config File Changed Value,” as shown in the following code.
 The other pieces of the configuration file contain a lot of metadata about who created the configuration file and from what package.

 When you execute the package again, notice this time the message has changed to “Config File Changed Value.”

 You can also create multiple configuration files.
 For example, you may want a configuration file that contains your corporate logging database for all of your packages to use, and then another configuration file for the individual package.
 As you add more package configurations, they stack on top of each other in the Configurations Organizer screen.
 At runtime, if there is a conflict between two configurations, the last configuration on the bottom will win.

 To demonstrate this, create one additional configuration.
 This time, when you’re asked for the configuration type, select SQL Server.
 For the Connection property, select New and point the connection to the AdventureWorks database, which will create a Connection Manager.
 Lastly, click New for the Configuration Table property.
 The table can be called whatever you’d like as long as you have the core four columns.
 Name the table ctrlConfigurations, as shown in the following script: